tsuyoikaze/FusionHunt/README.md

 * Tophat is accessible via `tophat` command
 * Bowtie is accessible via `bowtie` command
 * Samtools is accessible via `samtools` command
+* RSEM is accessible in command line directly (optional)
 * ActivePerl with BioPerl module installed is accessible via `perl` command.
 (You may need to add ActivePerl to your `PATH` in order to do that)
 * Trimmomatic installation directory is accessible via the `$TRIMMOMATIC_DIR` environment variable